caddy-dns/acmedns/README.md

 * A domain name that you control.
 In this example, we'll assume it's `your-domain.example.com`.
 You'll need to be able to create a CNAME record with name `_acme-challenge.your-domain.example.com`.
 * An access to ACME-DNS server.
 For testing purposes, you can you the public server at [https://auth.acme-dns.io]().
 However, self-hosting is highly encouraged.
 To learn how to self-host ACME-DNS server, refer to [ACME-DNS documentation](https://github.com/joohoi/acme-dns#self-hosted).

-The follow these steps:
+Then follow these steps:

-1. Register and account on ACME-DNS server.
-Refer to [ACME-DNS documentation](https://github.com/joohoi/acme-dns#register-endpoint).
+1. Register an account on ACME-DNS server (see [ACME-DNS documentation](https://github.com/joohoi/acme-dns#register-endpoint)).
 In short: make a POST request to `<ACME-DNS server URL>/register`, i.e. run:

 	`curl -X POST https://auth.acme-dns.io/register`

 	The response should be a JSON that contains your new credentials, looking similar to this one: